vyombhatt/pgp-data-engineering/4-devops/5-kubernetes/Kubernetes_Notes.md

    - It ensures that traffic to services is correctly routed to the appropriate pods, maintaining network connectivity and load balancing.

 3. **Container Runtime**:
-   - Software that enables running of containers (e.g., Crisocket, containerd, CRI-O, Docker).
+   - Software that holds pods which encapsulate containers, and also enables running of these containers (e.g., Crisocket, containerd, CRI-O, Docker).
    - It provides the necessary tools for pulling container images, starting and stopping containers, and managing their lifecycle.
 The container runtime interfaces with the underlying operating system to execute containers in a consistent, isolated environment.

 ---